Multiobjective Test Problems with Degenerate Pareto Fronts: Problem Characteristics

 \subsection{Implicitly Redundant Objectives}

 In the real-world applications, the number of essential objectives may be smaller than the number of the objectives of the underlying problem, while the essential objective set is not a subset of the objective set of the problem.
-For this case, let us first consider a $3$-objective minimization problem:
+For this case, let us first consider a three-objective minimisation problem:

 with